Improve Literacy with ELA Higher Learning Standards (Even if You Hate Them)

-The Common Core State Standard Shifts and how they are addressed by the S.O.
+The Higher Learning State Standard Shifts and how they are addressed by the S.O.
 What!
 Literacy, Life Skills, and Character Education curriculum

-The non-fiction text used for the curriculum, Life After Birth, has an estimated Lexile band of 1050-1160 which aptly supports the Common Core emphasis on text range, quality and complexity.
+The non-fiction text used for the curriculum, Life After Birth, has an estimated Lexile band of 1050-1160 which aptly supports the Higher Learning emphasis on text range, quality and complexity.
 Each version of the S.O.
 What!
-Literacy, Life Skills, and Character Education workbook also includes various activities providing practice with complex texts including Vocabulary.
+Literacy, Life Skills, and Character Education workbook also include various activities providing practice with complex texts including Vocabulary.

 - Reading, writing, and speaking grounded in evidence from texts, both literary and informational

 The S.O.
 What!
-Literacy, Life Skills, and Character Education workbooks pushes students to provide evidence for the answers they give.
+Literacy, Life Skills, and Character Education workbooks push students to provide evidence for the answers they give.

 - Building knowledge through content-rich nonfiction

-The Common Core standards for ELA focus on helping students learn through texts with substantial content.
+The Higher Learning standards for ELA focus on helping students learn through texts with substantial content.
 Students build knowledge from reading and analyzing the experiences of others, literary non-fiction, which is a shift from traditional standards.